 09 of 09

-Glossy black doors with brass hardware is an iconic look for Cape Cod homes.
-No beach-inspired color collection is complete without a touch of black.
-Pittsburgh Paints Onyx is a complex black, with depth and style.
-Black paint can also be used for painted furniture, railings, and shutters, for a classic accent.
+Glossy black doors with brass hardware remain an iconic look for Cape Cod cottage homes.
+Pittsburgh Paints Onyx (1011-7 )is a complex black, with depth, and style.
+Black paint can also be used for painted furniture, railings, and shutters for an elegant and classic accent.